Windows Server 2025 Is Coming: What’s New Compared to 2022, and When Should You Migrate?

 Who Should Consider Migrating?

-• Teams prioritizing security compliance or Zero Trust architectures
+• Must meet strict compliance or Zero Trust mandates

 Migration can wait if:

-• You have significant workloads with strict compatibility dependencies
+• You have legacy line-of-business apps with strict dependencies

 Recommended Migration Timeline (with Use Case)